corda/corda/docs/source/clientrpc.rst

         }

-This will enable a non persistent cache containing in the node's memory with maximum number of entries set to ``capacity`` with extries expiring and refreshed after ``expiryTimeSecs`` number of seconds.
+This will enable a non persistent cache containing in the node's memory with maximum number of entries set to ``capacity`` with entries expiring and refreshed after ``expiryTimeSecs`` number of seconds.

 Observables
 -----------